-Ceracolors is water-soluble wax-based paint for artists providing a wide range of painting techniques from thick impastos to watercolor-like washes.
-They are fast-drying colors suitable for all supports used for encaustic painting, yet they do not require any special tools and heated instruments.
+Ceracolors are water-soluble cold wax paints for artists providing a wide range of painting techniques from thick impastos to watercolor-like washes.
+They are fast-drying colors suitable for all supports used for encaustic painting, yet they do not require special tools or heated instruments.
 Use any brush suitable for water-based paint.
-Once dry Ceracolors can be used in encaustic technique, allowing further sculpting and manipulation of the paint.
-The ingredients in Ceracolors are found in food and cosmetics so they are not considered to be toxic.
+Once dry, Ceracolors can be used in the encaustic technique, allowing further sculpting and manipulation of the paint.
+The ingredients in Ceracolors are found in food and cosmetics, so they are not considered toxic.

 Ceracolors are thinned with water.
 The paint comes out of the tube as a paste and can be diluted to the consistency of watercolors.
 The water solubility of Ceracolors allows easy handling and cleaning.

-Ceracolors are available in a wide range of colors that are used by artists in other professional quality mediums.
-Ceracolors are formulated for high tinting strength and the optical qualities of wax provide outstanding chroma.
+Ceracolors are available in a wide range of colors used by artists in other professional-quality mediums.
+Ceracolors are formulated for high tinting strength, and the optical qualities of wax provide outstanding chroma.

-Ceracolors are composed of ingredients that are not considered toxic—ingredients that are often found in food and cosmetics.
+Ceracolors are composed of ingredients not considered toxic—ingredients often found in food and cosmetics.
 There are no hazardous solvents or additives.

 You can apply Ceracolors thickly with the addition of gel or paste mediums to avoid excessive volume loss upon drying and subsequent cracking due to shrinkage.